j-blackwell/pages/README.md

 #### Nerdy stuff
-I enjoy doing some hobby programming when I can find the time.
+I enjoy doing some hobby programming, too.
+I'm currently teaching myself Rust (really interested by learning some more in-depth software engineering practices and a lower-level language with some brilliant and unique features) and JavaScript (not sure I need to justify this one...).
-I've been looking at this year's advent of code slowly and steadily.
-You can take a look at my solutions to this year's problems on my [github](https://github.com/jrstats/adventofcode/tree/main/2022) page.
+When I've had a bit more time, I've also created a [smart mirror](https://github.com/jrstats/pymirror) in python, set up email notifications whenever [@BrentfordFC](https://twitter.com/BrentfordFC/) (COYB!) [tweet about tickets going on sale](https://github.com/jrstats/twitterNotifications), and [optimised the Formula 1 calendar](https://github.com/jrstats/f1calendar/blob/master/solution.ipynb) to reduce its emissions.
-When I've had a bit more time, I've also created most of a smart mirror in python, set up email notifications whenever [@BrentfordFC](https://twitter.com/BrentfordFC/) (COYB!) [tweet about tickets going on sale](https://github.com/jrstats/twitterNotifications), and [optimised the Formula 1 calendar](https://github.com/jrstats/f1calendar/blob/master/solution.ipynb) to reduce its emissions.
 Again, feel free to take a look at them on my [github](https://github.com/jrstats) page.

-I'm also a fan of the Linux desktop, currently sporting the latest Fedora release.
-I love the open-source philosophy, and I'd like to contribute to open-source projects in the future.
+I'm also a fan of the Linux desktop, currently sporting the latest Pop_OS! release.
+I love the open-source philosophy, have contributed to the dagster open-source project, and I'm keen to contribute to more open-source projects in the future.

 ## Links 🔗
 - [LinkedIn](https://www.linkedin.com/in/james-robinson-data/)